tbidne/time-conv/README.md

   -d,--dest-tz <local | tz_database>
                            Timezone in which to convert the read string.
 Can be 'local' or a tz database label.
 Defaults to local.
+  STRING                   Time string to parse.
+If none is given then we parse
+                           the local system time.
   -h,--help                Show this help text

 Version: 0.1